RichardByrne95/CI-MS4-TuckIn/README.md

 The 'payment_intent.succeeded' webhook from Stripe kept failing due to being unable to get anything except the payment id from the intent (an Attribute error kept occurring, Stripe support recommended removing the code causing the issue).
 As each payment intent is unique, the decision was made to simply use the payment intent to search for the order in the webhook handler.

 While jQuery was used for most of the JavaScript in the project, it was not used for the implementation of Google Autocomplete, in order to stick to Google's recommended practices.

+CSRF tokens were removed while testing to avoid conflict with Cypress not providing the CSRF tokens needed for Django's security.